 Whereas minstrel songs masqueraded as Negro and Southern; sentimental songs masqueraded as antique and Anglo.
 They told of pale, dying lovers, beloved and aging parents, ruined cottages.
 They invoked for urban families the old oaken bucket and old dog Tray of a misty rural past.
 “How dear to my heart are the days of my childhood…” It was Foster’s special accomplishment to bring parlor nostalgia to the minstrel stage.
 He wanted to refine and enlighten blackface, which until his time mainly involved wild dance and rude, violent comedy.
 His own deliberately goofball “O!
 Susanna” exemplifies the classic, rowdy style: later verses, unsung today, rhyme “trabbeled down de ribber” with “killed five hundred nigger.”
 His “De Camptown Races,” with its famous “doo-dah! doo-dah!,” gave American pop a lasting image of mindless, day-off enthusiasm.

 Embarrassed by his own prowess in that kind of thing, Foster began trying something new.
 He revived minstrelsy’s deepest sources in outdated eighteenth-century weepers like “I Sold a Guiltless Negro Boy” and “The Negro’s Humanity.”
-He borrowed an undying wish to return South from the minstrel song “Dixie” (the song was a staple of Yankee theater before becoming theme song to the Confederacy).
-In his “Old Folks at Home,” with its famous opening “‘Way down upon the Swannee Ribber,” his “Old Black Joe,” with the haunting refrain “I’m coming, I’m coming,” his “My Old Kentucky Home” — still sung on Derby day, racially cleansed, by teary, julep-drunk white ladies in hats — and many other wistful compositions, Foster tried to humanize and make sympathetic minstrelsy’s weird blackface characters.
+From the minstrel song “Dixie,” a staple of Yankee theater before it was theme song to the Confederacy, he copped his great theme: the undying wish to return South.
+In his “Old Folks at Home,” with its famous opening “‘Way down upon the Swannee Ribber,” in his “Old Black Joe,” with the haunting refrain “I’m coming, I’m coming,” in his “My Old Kentucky Home” — still sung on Derby day, racially cleansed, by teary, julep-drunk white ladies in hats — and in many other wistful compositions, Foster tried to humanize and make sympathetic minstrelsy’s weird blackface characters.

-Humanizing a mask is an unusual project.
+That’s an unusual project, humanizing a mask.
 Foster became lastingly famous for it.
 Writing coon songs as sentimental as parlor songs, he decisively influenced blackface minstrelsy and thus all of American culture.
 His black characters are exquisitely sad and lonely, but not because they’re enslaved.
 Quite the contrary.
 Like parlor-song narrators, they’ve often been geographically displaced, exiled somehow from where once they were happy, where their thoughts return longingly.
 For Foster’s blacks, that place is the antebellum South.

 Foster died before Emancipation.
 Yet his white-impersonated Negroes, fantastically yearning, gave Yankee theater an archetype for the second half of the nineteenth century.
 Other composers developed the yearning black character.
 When African-American writers themselves took it up, they gave it strange resonance in songs like James Bland’s “Carry Me Back to Old Virginny” (“there’s where I labored so hard for old massa”).
 For Northern audiences after the Civil War, that wandering, longing Negro enabled a replacement of the actual, crushed political South, which was in reality being taught a hard lesson, with a luxurious, fertile, shimmering South, ever yearned for and lost, ever permissible to covet and desire.